Spirit River Echo. — 1920-1921. — 2 cm of textual records.

 These issues of the Spirit River Echo were collected by Isabel Campbell and deposited at the Grande Prairie Public Library some time before her death in 1998.
 In 2015, the Grande Prairie Public Library passed the records on to the South Peace Regional Archives.

 Scope and Content

 The fonds consists of eight issues of the Spirit River Echo, from September 3, 1920 to April 25, 1921.
 The newspaper is 13 x 19 in. and 8 pages in length.
-The content consists of community announcements, news, and advertisements; world events; and items of general interest such as health, humour and agriculture.
+The content consists of community announcements, news, and advertisements; world events; and items of general interest such as health, humour, and agriculture.
 On the back page is a serial story.
-There are two copies of the April 25, 1921 paper, one with a handwritten note saying, “This is Exhibit A Lawlor vs. Cramer, Spirit River 5th April, 1921.”
-Signed P H Belchor, A Police Magistrate in the Province of Alberta.
+Many issues from Sept 3, 1920 to April 25, 1921 are not in the fonds, including:

 Other formats: Copies of the Spirit River Echo from 1917 to 1921 are available on microfilm from the Alberta Legislature Library.

 View digitized copies of the Spirit River Echo here.